Now Reading

 Bruny Island

 Last but not least, a visit to Tasmania can never be complete without visiting Bruny Island – all you have to do is hop on a cute car ferry and find out all the epic things to do!
-From beautiful views of the cliff-side to checking out several dining alternatives, Bruny Island has so much to offer.

-Don’t forget to check out the Truganini Lookout, a famous viewpoint for watching this stunning isthmus made from sand.
+Don’t forget to check out the Truganini lookout, a famous viewpoint for watching this stunning isthmus made from sand.
 Home to several wild animals, you can easily witness whales, dolphins, seals, penguins, and more.

 Frequently Asked Questions (FAQs):